 What can be done to stop match fixing?

 One of the fundamental aspects of the sporting competition is maintaining the so-called level playing field.
-Accordingly, offences of match fixing which take away this level playing field are seen as important a problem as that of doping and illegal drug use in the sporting context.
+Accordingly, offences of match fixing, which affect this level playing field, are seen as an important a problem as that of doping and illegal drug use in the sporting context.

-- In a 2009 case involving players betting on the outcome of a Football League match four players were found to have bet on the outcome, three from one side and one from the opposition.
-The Football Association found irregular patterns concerning the betting around this game and the four players were each handed a ban from professional football ranging from five months to a year and fines ranging from £2,000 to £5,500.
+- In a 2009 case involving players betting on the outcome of a Football League match, four players were found to have bet on the outcome, three from one side and one from the opposition.
+The FA found irregular patterns concerning the betting around this game and the four players were each handed a ban from professional football ranging from five months to a year and fines ranging from £2,000 to £5,500.

 Is match fixing illegal under UK Law?